-This is a retired product, but fear not as there is a newer, better version available: COM-11323
+This is a retired product.
+There is an updated version available: COM-11323

-Description: The EL Sequencer is a ATmega based control board that allows the user to program any sequence of blink, on/off, even PWM pulsing of EL wire.
+The EL Sequencer is a ATmega based control board that allows the user to program any sequence of blink, on/off, even PWM pulsing of EL wire. [

 What do I use this for?
 Checkout the demo video.
 You can have a lot of fun with EL!
 The demo video shows 8 strands of about 12" lengths of EL.
 The length of wire is arbitrary - you can have 100ft wires, it doesn’t matter!
 Your inverter must be matched with the length of EL wire but it’s not exact.
 I’m pretty sure we’ve got a 5-15ft rated inverter driving 12" segments.
 The inverter may not like it, but it works.